bretty937/magnet/README.md

 > Because this attracts SOC analysts and detection rules! 😜

-As a secondary use case, Magnet can also be used as a decoy during red team engagements, in order to generate false positives noise and distract defenders.
+As a secondary use case, Magnet can also be used as a decoy during red team engagements, in order to generate false positives noise and distract defenders 😈
 From an architectural standpoint, Magnet is modular, allowing you to create as many modules as you like and modify existing ones without necessarily affecting the others.